 Has the home run been diminished by the fact the ball seems to fly out of the park these days?
 Perhaps a little, but we still love the long ball.
 We know who has the greatest home run seasons in MLB history, but every franchise has a single-season record for homers as well.
 That’s just math.
 Who is the slugger with the most dingers in a year for every team?
 Here they are, in alphabetical order based on team city.
-Two of these records were just set last year, by the way.
-Like we said, homers are on the rise.

 2001 was a magical year for the Diamondbacks.
 Not only did they win the World Series over the Yankees, but Gonzalez also had a career season.
 Shockingly, the 33-year-old hit 57 homers after never hitting more than 31 in any of his other campaigns.
 Of course since this was 2001, some are skeptical in hindsight.
 We’re not here to pass judgment.